tadaspaplauskas/image-management/README.md

 This is done so that no data would be lost in the process of reorganizing file structure - you can still use it further down the line.

-I chose not to write tags as part of JPEG EXIF data (or similar) to keep compatibility across all kinds of files.
+I chose not to encode tags as part of JPEG binary data to keep compatibility across all kinds of files.
 Also, modifying files would introduce additional complexity and ruin modified dates.